PatilSac/Codechallenge/README.md

 # Codechallenge

-This is a dockerized django rest framework example.
-Once docker-compose is UP, there will be two services running based on own Dockerfiles sitting in the docker_compose directory.
-App code is in app folder.
+This is a CodeChallenge, app.py runs and consumes input.json file updated by user in the root folder, books searched are displayed on the console.
+Note: Output can be modified to be a json or another type of file in future.

 ## Prerequisites